run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 kubectl get daemonset -n runai
 ```

 A _Daemonset_ runs on every node.
 Some of the Run:AI daemon-sets run on all nodes.
-Others run only on nodes which contain GPUs.
+Others run only on nodes that contain GPUs.
 Verify that for all daemon-sets the _desired_ number is equal to  _current_ and to _ready_.

 ### 2. Verify that data is sent to the cloud